REVS vs. CSTK

 With a correlation of 0.92, REVS and CSTK move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 1-year performance, CSTK leads with 26.71% vs 26.29% for REVS.
+On 1-year performance, CSTK leads with 26.37% vs 25.40% for REVS.
 On fees, REVS is cheaper at 0.19% per year.
-Their volatility is very similar.
+On volatility, REVS has been the lower-risk option at 3.09%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 REVS is cheaper with a 0.19% expense ratio, compared with 0.35% for CSTK.